Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 - Deliver a dashboard that meets the above requirements.

-### Page 2: Cells Visualizer
+### Page 2: Cherry_leaves_Visualizer

 * It will answer business requirement 1
    - Checkbox 1 - Difference between average and variability image for each class ( healthy and powdery mildew)
    - Checkbox 2 - The differences between average healthy and average powdery mildew cherry leaves
    - Checkbox 3 - An image montage for each class.

-### Page 3: Healthy or Powdery Detector
+### Page 3: Mildew_Powdery_Detection

-- Business requirement 2 information - "an ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew."
+- It will answer business requirement 2 information.
+  - "An ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew."
 - A link to download a set of cherry leaf images for live prediction (https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).
 - A User Interface with a file uploader widget.
-The user should have the capacity to upload multiple images.
-For each image, it will display the image and a prediction statement, indicating if a cherry leaf is healthy or contains powdery mildew and the probability associated with this statement.
+- The user should have the capacity to upload multiple images.
+- For each image, it will display the image and a prediction statement, indicating if a cherry leaf is healthy or contains powdery mildew and the probability associated with this statement.
 - A table with the image name and prediction results, and
 - A download button to download the table.

-### Page 4: Project Hypothesis and Validation
+### Page 4: Project_Hypothesis_Validation

-- Block for each project hypothesis, describe the conclusion and how you validated.
+- This is explained in detail in the section above - **Hypothesis and how to validate?**

-### Page 5: ML Performance Metrics
+### Page 5: Project_Performance_Metrics

 - Label Frequencies for Train, Validation and Test Sets
 - Model History - Accuracy and Losses
 - Model evaluation result
-- List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
-- Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

 # MACHINE LEARNING PIPELINE
 - A typical workflow used for supervised learning is:
   - Split the dataset into train and test set
   - Fit the model (either using a pipeline or not)
   - Evaluate your model.
 - If performance is not good,revisit the process,
   - start from data collection
   - Conduct EDA (Exploratory Data Analysis) etc.

+# TOOLS AND TECHNOLOGIES

+Deep Neural Networks have two properties namely **BIAS** and **BACKPROPOGATIO** due to which we do not have to spend a lot of time doing feature engineering for data.
+These tow functions are used in TensorFlow as **OPTIMIZER** and **LOSS FUNCTIONS**

 # DATA COLLECTION NOTEBOOK